 HVAC Issues That Can Seriously Damage Your Home

-by Guest on Jun 10, 2019
+by Guest Post on Jun 10, 2019

-You walk inside after a hot and tiring day, expecting to feel cool air and get some relief.
+You walk inside after a hot and tiring day, expecting to feel the cool air and get some relief.
 Instead, you feel a burst of warm air when you open the door.
 It's almost as hot as outside!
 What went wrong?

 There are many reasons your HVAC unit could stop working.
 Proper maintenance can prevent some of these problems before they start, and there are some things you can do yourself to get your unit functioning properly again.